Joseph V. Henderson, MD, MA, MS

 I am now retired and Professor Emeritus at Dartmouth.
 I and my team have formed World 2 Systems to carry on our work, having licensed all of our programs from Dartmouth.
 I’m excited about the possibility of making our programs more accessible, and thus used more widely (hopefully, much more widely).
 But I’m also excited about exploring the new technologies that we need to move our program from DVD-ROM to the Web.
 It can’t be done with the Web development tools currently in common use.
 New tools, HTML5, CCS3, WebGL and others, are all exciting new developments that make this migration possible.
 Our team may also have the opportunity to develop additional tools.
 My great hope is that educators seeing our program running well with these new technologies will derive some benefit from the example.

 Grants from the Centers for Diease Control and Prevention, Department of Homeland Security, and US Department of Justice to develop Advanced Training Technology methods and training courses for health professionals and emergency responders.

 Henderson JV The virtual terrorism response academy: training for high-risk, low-frequency threats.
 Stud Health Technol Inform.
-2005;111:185-90. (view details on MedLine)
+2005;111:185-90. (view details in PubMed)

 Anderson PB1, Bennett RS, Henderson JV, Hirschfeld JA, Nichols MG Interactive technology.
 EMS training goes online in Idaho.
 JEMS.
-1990 Oct;15(10):34-8 (view details on MedLine)
+1990 Oct;15(10):34-8 (view details in PubMed)